 - Choose well, buy less.
 Garments made with natural fibres have their own ethical considerations.
 Cotton is one of the thirstiest and dirtiest fabrics, though organic cotton fares considerably better.
 The wool industry has sometimes been criticised for its use of unethical practices.
 By choosing well and buying less, you’re helping to avoid the unsustainable over-production of fibres at a cost to the environment and the world’s most vulnerable people.

-- Buy from op-shops.
+- Buy from secondhand and charity shops.
 An even better option to buying fewer new things is to buy more pre-loved garments from secondhand stores.
 Since polyester garments are both common and durable, you will find plenty recycled items in thrift shops that show few signs of wear and tear and will stand the test of time.

 - Wash less and wash better.
 Solutions are starting to appear to avoid microfibres to be shed during washing such special laundry bags and laundry balls.